 A tiny island called Pulau Biawak just off the coast of Pulau Weh

 You can snorkel pretty much anywhere in front of the village, with lots of fish to see.
-You can either swim, kayak or get a boat across the channel to the Sea Garden, which is popular snorkelling spot.
+You can either swim, kayak or get a boat across the channel to the Sea Garden, which is a popular snorkelling spot.
 Be respectful towards the locals and don’t wear swimwear in the village and near the mosque.
 Be respectful in snorkelling near this area too.

 - Biking the island:

 What to Eat & Drink:

 Eating in Weh is generally a little more than the mainland due to island costs and the majority of customers being foreigners.

 There’s plenty of choice in Iboih, several restaurants appeal to western tourists offering introductory Indonesian flavours, a few specialities and ubiquitous Indonesian nasi or mie goreng.
-Dee-Dees make their own bread and has good salads as well as Indonesian dishes like mie aceh and ikan semur.
+Dee-Dees make their own bread and have good salads as well as Indonesian dishes like mie aceh and ikan semur.

 There’s also a great communal homestyle restaurant scene with sociable meals of curries and vegetables.
 Stop in at Oongs or Mamas in the afternoon to check out what’s on the family menu that night – 25-30’000 per person, including rice for a buffet-style feast.

 The ferry runs from Uleh-Leh port and a fast and slow option are available.
 Boats are supposed to leave around 8 am, 11 am 2 pm and 4 pm depending on the day of the week and whether it’s a fast or slow boat but often run late and occasionally, early!
 Prices vary from 25,000-75,000.
 Both boats are comfortable and take around forty-five minutes or two hours.

 - A forty minute shared taxi will drop you in Gapang or Iboih from Sabang for around 40’000 but you may need to barter.